-- Leaders operated effective governance processes, throughout the service and with partner organisations.
-Staff at all levels were clear about their roles and accountabilities and had regular opportunities to meet, discuss and learn from the performance of the service - Indemnity insurance was provided through Society of Radiographers. - The department manager attended meetings with staff and clinicians with the hospital vascular directorate.
+• Leaders operated effective governance processes, throughout the service and with partner organisations.
+Staff at all levels were clear about their roles and accountabilities and had regular opportunities to meet, discuss and learn from the performance of the service.

+- Indemnity insurance was provided through Society of Radiographers. - The department manager attended meetings with staff and clinicians with the hospital vascular directorate.
 The manager would present a report which included waiting times and any other issues.
 The meetings were typically held monthly, but we were told that they did not always happen due to the time pressures on the trust staff. - There were bi-monthly board meetings where issues such as staffing and regulatory issues were discussed, along with clinical audit results and any ongoing complaints or incidents.
 Performance data and contractual performance was also discussed.
-Other agenda items included research funding ad developments and Brexit.
+Other agenda items included research funding and developments and Brexit.
 There was also a finance report - There were bi-monthly business development meetings attended by senior managers from all sites.
 We saw that action points from the previous meetings were discussed.
 Agenda items included any equipment issues, staffing and research.
 Action points were listed at the end of the meetings. - One of the vascular scientists had been appointed as clinical governance lead for the service, they would be leading all the inter-staff audits. - Managers at each location organised their own team meetings to meet that needs of that service.
-At this site meetings were informal as the three staff all worked closely together and so it was easy to communicate with each other. - The service provided monthly performance reports to the hospital trust, these reports included waiting times for scans. - The research lead supported the governance for each research project.
+This site had three members of staff so they didn't need formal team meetings. - The research lead supported the governance for each research project.
 Staff who worked on research projects received study specific training for each of the protocols they were involved in.
-There was a separate folder on the shared drive for research and only staff involved in the work had access to this folder.

-The organisation used a human resource company to support their personnel records and provide some on line training.
+There was a separate folder on the shared drive for research and only staff involved in the work had access to this folder. - The organisation used a human resource company to support their personnel records and provide some on line training.